romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial4-en.md

 The
 [`<textarea>` tag](https://developer.mozilla.org/fr/docs/Web/HTML/Element/Textarea)
-proposes a large text box so that the user can express themselves.
+proposes a large textbox so that the users can express themselves.

 <div class="exercise-en" id="exlabel">